Bear Cub Rescue

 Free the Bears hopes that one day rehabilitated bears will be able to be released back to the wild.
 This huge undertaking involves studies of bear behaviour and welfare as well as research on protected areas for safe release.

 Meanwhile, these bears need to be looked after at our world-class sanctuaries.
 They need rehabilitation, food, living space, enrichment activities, medical provisions and lots of care.
 We rely on your support to help us help these bears.
-Learn more about sun bears and moon bears with our FAQ fact sheet.
+Learn more about becoming a Bear Carer here.